-Third, when the State fails to provide adequate services due to budget constraints, women often fill the gaps in caregiving, education, and other family supports, typically without remuneration.
+[2.7] Third, when the State fails to provide adequate services due to budget constraints, women often fill the gaps in caregiving, education, and other family supports, typically without remuneration.
 In General Recommendation 23, the Committee recognized that the lack of public services constitutes one of "the most significant factors inhibiting women's ability to participate in public life," compounding women's disproportionate burden of household and caregiving work.
 Approximately 75% of the world's total unpaid care work is performed by women.
 As women's rights organizations have documented, in times of fiscal crisis, women are "the safety nets of last resort to sustain their families and social structure."
 The lack of sufficient government revenue for public services thus effectively perpetuates traditional, unequal gender roles, reinforces women's disproportionate responsibility for care and prevents them from enjoying other realms of life equally with men.
+On the provided that the lack of sufficient government revenue for public services thus effectively perpetuates traditional, unequal gender roles, reinforces women's disproportionate responsibility for care and prevents them from enjoying other realms of life equally with men.

-Finally, in an effort to make up for revenue shortfalls, many States increase their reliance on easily administered but regressive forms of taxation, such as consumption or value-added taxes (VAT) on basic goods and services, which often disproportionately burden women.
+[2.8] Finally, in an effort to make up for revenue shortfalls, many States increase their reliance on easily administered but regressive forms of taxation, such as consumption or value-added taxes (VAT) on basic goods and services, which often disproportionately burden women.
 African countries, for example, rely more heavily on indirect consumption taxes, such as VAT, than do other developing countries, and significantly more so than do well-resourced governments.
 This trend is intensifying, with 93 developing countries reportedly slated to increase or expand the use of consumption taxes, such as VAT.
-Regressive tax structures can place disproportionate burdens on women in at least two ways.
-First, regressive taxation tends to unduly affect poorer households, which are disproportionately headed by women.
+As noted above, regressive tax structures can place disproportionate burdens on women in at least two ways.
+First, regressive tax attion tends to unduly affect poorer households, which are disproportionately headed by women.
 Second, in many countries, women spend more of their income on household goods and therefore carry a larger burden of consumption taxes, given their entrenched gender roles as (often unpaid) caretakers.
 Some studies have also shown that value-added taxes may not only disproportionately affect women as consumers, but also as producers and small-business owners.
 These and other inequitable taxes compound pre-existing structural inequalities between women and men.

-The Committee's review of Switzerland is an opportunity for it to build on its work to date in the field of fiscal policy and women's rights by examining how Switzerland's role in facilitating crossborder tax abuses undermines the ability of other States to raise and retain revenues to fulfill CEDAW-protected rights, and thereby could contravene Switzerland's own extraterritorial duties under the Convention.
-The sections that follow summarize the kinds of tax abuses that drain public budgets, and Switzerland's particular role in those practices.
+[2.9] The Committee's review of Switzerland is an opportunity for it to build on its work to date in the field of fiscal policy and women's rights by examining how Switzerland's role in facilitating cross-border tax abuses undermines the ability of other States to raise and retain revenues to fulfill CEDAW-protected rights, and thereby could contravene Switzerland's own extraterritorial duties under the Convention.
+The sections that follow summarize the kinds of tax abuses that drain public budgets and describe Switzerland's particular role in those practices.

-Recent Advances in Applying Human Rights Norms to Tax Policy
+Box 2: Recent Advances in Applying Human Rights Norms to Tax Policy